 To ensure non-traditional students can succeed, a team of consultants and I helped close the gap to higher education.

 Acera is a K-8 school, giving students strong foundations for the modern world.
 It recognizes that rote memorization models, created for the industrial era, no longer apply to modern work-life.
 Instead, Acera prioritizes creativity, science, and leadership (and even emotional self-awareness).
 Students who graduate are prepared and enthusiastic but need to make it into a school for secondary education.
-Acera does emphasize standardized tests, which means that when higher education institutions judge Acera students based on tests alone, those schools do not recognize Acera students' true merit.
+Acera does not emphasize standardized tests, which means that when higher education institutions judge Acera students based on tests alone, those schools do not recognize Acera students' true merit.

 I strive to aid organization missions by crafting brand messaging that urges listeners to take action.
 I like to use my communication ability to help social startups gain traction with their audience, cultivate the talent they need to grow, and develop partnerships that will benefit their business.